NunoSilvaa/LDTS-project/docs/README.md

 ## Known Code Smells And Refactoring Suggestions
 #### **Large Class**
-Some classes (e.g. Game, Arena) contain many fields and others contain many methods.
-In both cases, we find it justifiable as the classes require these fields, in one hand the Game class is the main class of the program and it needs to store a considerable amount of data, on the other hand various methods are needed for the interface and it wouldn't make sense to split it into two separate ones (extract method).
+Some classes (e.g. Game, Arena, Rectangle) contain many fields and others contain many methods.
+In both cases, we find it justifiable as the classes require these fields, in one hand the Game class is the main class of the program and it needs to store a considerable amount of data, on the other hand various methods are needed for the interface and it wouldn't make sense to split them into two separate ones

 #### **Feature envy and message chains**
-The class Move for example decides to make use only of features not implemented in itself
+The class Move for example decides to make use only of features not implemented in itself and most of what it does is delegating to other classes

+#### **Duplicate**
+After the anlysis of bettercode hub we found some duplicated code in the powerups draw method.
+However there wasn't much we could do because every draw mwthod in powerups is the same with the very important exception of the character that represents them.

 ## Testing

+Disclaimer: because we used Spock as a platform for our unit tests bettercode hub is not able to show an analysis one our test quality.

 ### Screenshot of coverage report
 <p align="center" justify="center">
   <img src="https://user-images.githubusercontent.com/80840262/151610326-461fe3f5-c96c-4449-afdf-53470adf7242.png" width="250">
 </p>
 <p align="center">
-  <b><i>Fig 4.
+  <b><i>Fig 5.
 Pitest Mutation Test </i></b>
 </p>

 <p align="center" justify="center">
   <img src="https://user-images.githubusercontent.com/80840262/151610519-2c52f4f9-3103-48e6-85d5-6d8a38e947f7.png" width="250">
 </p>
 <p align="center">
-  <b><i>Fig 5.
+  <b><i>Fig 6.
 Test Coverage </i></b>
 </p>

 ### Link to mutation testing report